Homepage

 Communications in Cuba

-Fifty years after the Spanish transition, Cubans should apply its lessons to our country.
+Fifty years after the Spanish transition, we Cubans should apply its lessons to our country

-Sandro Castro will enter the foreign exchange market with his own exchange rate
+Sandro Castro will enter the foreign exchange market with his own currency rate

-The UN allocates over 74 million dollars to Cuba to address the emergency caused by Hurricane Melissa
+The UN allocates more than 74 million dollars to Cuba to address the emergency caused by Hurricane Melissa

 Santiago de Cuba remains almost cut off: Only 3% of telecommunications services have been restored